CSB5/AD-caregiver-manuscript/README.md

-# AD-caregiver-manuscript
+# Shared signatures and divergence in skin microbiomes of children with atopic dermatitis and their caregivers
-Files and scripts to generate figures for the manuscript titled "Shared signatures and divergence in skin microbiomes of children with atopic dermatitis and their adult caregivers"
+Files and scripts to generate figures for the manuscript titled "Shared signatures and divergence in skin microbiomes of children with atopic dermatitis and their adult caregivers", published in the Journal of Allergy and Clinical Immunology: https://www.jacionline.org/article/S0091-6749(22)00345-1/fulltext

 Raw sequencing data has been uploaded to the European Nucleotide Archive, under study accession number PRJEB42399.